GeoCat/qgis-bridge-plugin/docs/source/metadata_editing.rst

 .. note::   - Some (non-supported) elements of the original metadata may get lost in the transformation.
             - Changes in the metadata editor will not be saved to the original imported metadata file.
+            - Because of a :ref:`dependency <lxml-dependency>`, |short_name| may not be able to import metadata.
+              If this is the case, a warning will be displayed.

 .. warning::    | **If you wish to persist the imported/edited metadata for another time, it is important that you
                   save the QGIS project before your close the application.**